Palmyra fruit payasam

 Payasam is the South Indian version of Kheer, the famed rice pudding of India.
-Payasam is an ancient dish, with a recorded history of thousands of years.
-Folklore has the story of Lord Krishna, who is known to have a love for anything sweet and challenged the King of Ambalapuzha to a chess game that he won.
-As a reward, he asked that one grain of rice be placed on the first square and then be doubled on every square. the king realized his folly and they agreed that every pilgrim that comes to the lovely Ambalapuzha Krishna temple is given a bowl of payasam, a tradition that persists even today.
-Another version is from the Buddhist culture where Buddha broke his seven-year fast with a bowl of "payas", a North Indian dessert and is one of the earliest recorded recipes from 400 BC of the dish
+Payasam is an ancient dish with a history recorded for thousands of years.
+Folklore has the story of Lord Krishna, who is known to love anything sweet and challenged the King of Ambalapuzha to a chess game he won.
+As a reward, he asked that one grain of rice be placed on the first square and doubled on every square.
+The king realized his folly, and they agreed that every pilgrim who came to the lovely Ambalapuzha Krishna temple should be given a bowl of payasam, a tradition that persists even today.
+Another version is from the Buddhist culture, where Buddha broke his seven-year fast with a bowl of "payas", a North Indian dessert and is one of the earliest recorded recipes from 400 BC of the dish

-Folklore aside, payasam rules supreme in South India with thousands of variations with different grains and millets, fruits and even vegetables.
-These variations are divine, both from a cultural perspective and on the palate.
+Folklore aside, payasam rules supreme in South India.
+It has thousands of variations, including different grains and millets, fruits, and even vegetables.
+These variations are divine from a cultural perspective and on the palate.

-This recipe is no exception. the payasam is light and silky smooth.
-The payasam is barely sweet, you do not want to drown out the light flavour of the fruit, and refreshing.
-The fruit flavours are enhanced with the milk and the nuts and sultanas add nuances to the dessert.
+This recipe is no exception.
+The payasam is light and silky smooth.
+It is barely sweet—you do not want to drown out the light flavour of the fruit—and refreshing.
+The fruit flavours are enhanced with the milk, and the nuts and sultanas add nuances to the dessert.
 You will be drinking this payasam by the bowlful.

-The Jaffna community is a small community that lives on the North of the island and has a distinct culture and cuisine of its own.
-This was a hard-to-find cookbook, but it brings to my table a unique cuisine that is delicious.
+The Jaffna community is a small community on the North of the island with a distinct culture and cuisine.
+This was a hard-to-find cookbook, but it brought to my table a unique, delicious cuisine.
 The book is unpretentious but filled with wonderful, authentic recipes.

 For more recipes from this amazing cookbook, click here.